idea4good/GuiLiteSamples/HostMonitor/README.md

 - Take VR/MR device on head, or run simulator.
 - press `start`, find the UWP you build and run.

-Note: Windows RS3(Build 16299) is needed.
+Note: Windows RS3(Build 16299) will be necessary.